SEVERAL HELPFUL BOOKS

+Aid to Life, Montessori Beyond the Classroom, contains two chapters especially valuable for parents “At Home from 0-6” and “At Home from 6-18”.
 Montessori Principles support far more than academic learning.
 Being at home with families is our chance to explore the potential of learning to contribute to a social group, explore individual interests, explore many ways to work and learn.
-Appreciation of this book is coming in from all over the world.

 Every parent and Montessori teacher should read this book.